Why was Obama, the Islam-loving communist, twice voted into the presidency of the capitalist, Islam-attacked, United States?

-Why do millions of university students in America admire intellectuals who hate America, such as Howard Zinn, Noam Chomsky, Edward Said, and why do they make an icon out of the sadistic mass-murderer Che Guevara?
+Why do millions of university students in America admire intellectuals who hate America, such as Howard Zinn, Noam Chomsky, Edward Said, and make an icon out of the sadistic mass-murderer Che Guevara?

-The broad general answer is simple.
-They’ve been told to.
+Why?
+Because they’ve been told to.
 They’ve been told that good people do and “think” these things.
 They want to be good.
 They believe what they’ve been taught.
-This is so obvious that the statement “they believe it because they’ve been taught it” could be dismissed as a truism.

-It is why Muslim women believe they must put up with being sexually mutilated and enslaved to men.
+The same answer applies to: Why Muslim women believe they must put up with being sexually mutilated and enslaved to men.
 Why multitudes the world over believe that there was a nation called Palestinians who were driven off their land by aggressive usurping Jews.
 Why Christians believe that a man who once lived and died lives on as one part of a three-part god.
 Why Muslims and Christians imagine that when you are dead you are still alive in another place.
-Why Jews believe that their benign and omnipotent God has some unguessable but just purpose in having six million of them enslaved, starved, tortured and murdered by Germans.
+Why Jews believe that their benign and omnipotent God has some unknowable but just purpose in having six million of them enslaved, starved, tortured and murdered by Nazis.

-They believe it because they were taught it.
-It was drummed into them.
-They were raised to know that that is how it is.
+They believe these things because they were taught them.
+All this was drummed into them.
+They were raised to know that that is how it ought to be.

 If you want your idea to prevail over others, this is what it takes.
 First the conviction that it is right and everyone should know it.
 Next, a decision to spread it.
-Then it takes energy, persistence, patience, time, repetition – and eventually force.
+Then energy, persistence, patience – and eventually force.

 What made Christianity catch on?
 It wasn’t the life-style – poor, austere, hard, humble.
-Even the promise of eternal life was not a reliable recommendation as anyone’s eternity could as easily be endless agony as endless bliss (it was a 50-50 tossup).
+Even the promise of eternal life was not a reliable recommendation as anyone’s eternity could as easily be endless agony as endless bliss (it was and is a 50-50 tossup).
 The theology was so hard to make sense of that the Church itself to this day has not settled it.
 And the morality it demanded was against human nature.
 So what made it succeed?
-Energy, persistence, patience, time, repetition, force.
+Energy, persistence, patience, indoctrination, force.

 Marxist Communism took less time to get a real grip on the minds of multitudes.
 Means of communications had speeded up considerably between the 4th and the 19th centuries, but still it took half a century (if one arbitrarily dates it from the first publication of Marx’s Das Kapital in 1867 to the success of the Bolshevik revolution in 1917).
-And still the same method had to be employed: energetic, patient, persistent, repetitous proselytizing.
+And still the same method had to be employed: energetic, patient, persistent proselytizing.
+Much repetition was required.
 The fever of enthusiasm had to be caught by two generations of intellectuals before the infection became a pandemic.
+Then came force.

 The creed must become the norm.
 So pervasive must the doctrine be that anybody who does not subscribe to it wholeheartedly will appear egregious; an oddball, a rebel, a danger to everyone else and even to himself.
 The orthodoxy must be accepted without question as good, so anyone who opposes it is ipso facto a bad person.

-By the late 20th century communications had become even faster, so the New Left could achieve irreversible success in Europe in less than thirty years, in America in forty (1968 to 2008).
-It started as a weak revolutionary movement which brought nothing good with it to Western Europe and America, but much that was bad: recreational drugs, AIDS, terrorism as self-expression.
+By the late 20th century communications had become even faster, so the New Left, rising in 1968, could achieve the peaks of power in Europe in less than thirty years, and in America in forty years.
+It started as a weak revolutionary movement which brought nothing good with it to Western Europe and America, but much that was bad: recreational drugs, AIDS, and terrorism as self-expression.
 New Leftists complained that they had too much freedom, too much choice, that tolerance of their politics was repressive.
-(That’s what Leftist theorists mean by “the dialectic” – every concept is also its own opposite.)
 And this irrational case was widely accepted, even while, on the other side of the iron curtain, a young man burnt himself to death to protest against the lack of freedom, choice, and tolerance.